Slideshow image for "Delaware in Committee: Senators Advocating for Delawareans in Congressional Committees" exhibition.

 This exhibition highlights some of the contributions made by Senator John J. Williams (R), 1947-1971, Senator J. Allen Frear (D), 1949-1961 and Representative (now Senator) Tom Carper (D), 1983-1993, to protect the interests of Delawareans in their committee work.
 The items on display focus on the two primary responsibilities of congressional committees: passing legislation and conducting oversight on government programs.
 They are drawn from the modern congressional collections housed at the University of Delaware Library Special Collections.

 This exhibit, on display in Morris Library from April 4-14, 2017, is part of the annual Congress Week celebration, sponsored by the Association of Centers for the Study of Congress (ACSC).
 The University of Delaware Library is an institutional member of ACSC, which was founded in 2003 to support a wide range of programs designed to inform and educate students, scholars, policy-makers, and members of the general public on the history of Congress, legislative process, and current issues facing Congress.
 The ACSC encourages preservation of material that documents the work of Congress, including the papers of representatives and senators, and supports programs that make those materials available for educational and research use.
-More information about Congress Week can be found at https://congresscenters.org/events-2/congress-week/ .
+More information about Congress Week can be found on the organization's website.

 [1] Bob Dole, Historical Almanac of the United States Senate: A Series of “Bicentennial Minutes” Presented to the Senate During the One Hundredth Congress (Washington, D.C.: U.S. Government Printing Office, 1989), 68.